Bourns-A/Concurrency_tools/README.md

 # Concurrency_tools

-This respository contains my practice of Java concurrency programming and use of JUC APIs
+This repository contains my practice of Java concurrency programming and use of JUC APIs